North Carolina has highest number of workplace deaths in a decade, state officials said

+RALEIGH, N.C. — North Carolina had the highest number of workplace deaths in a decade in 2020, according to a new report which also includes the number of people who've died from COVID-19.

-RALEIGH, N.C. — The North Carolina Department of Labor released its statistics on workplace deaths for 2020 Friday.
+The North Carolina Department of Labor released its statistics on workplace deaths Friday.
 Sixty-five people died last year across the state, according to NCDOL officials.

 Twenty-six of those deaths are classified as COVID-19 deaths, five of which are from the Triad: